AeonJh/DesignPattern-cpp/README.md

    cd Singleton
    cmake -B build -S .
    cmake --build build
    # Each pattern's executable is located in the `build/bin` directory.
    ./build/bin/database

+   # Or you can compile all the target at the PROJECT_ROOT directory,
+   # then you can find all the executable file in ./build/bin.
+   cd $PROJECT_ROOT
+   cmake -B build -S .
+   cmake --build build
    ```

 ## License